opensearch-project/project-website/_posts/2025-09-03-Introducing-OSCAR:-The-AI-Chat-bot-that-Enables-OpenSearch-Conversational-Automation-for-Releases.md

 ### Predictive intelligence and proactive automation

-This feature helps developers anticipate issues and prevent failures before they impact CI/CD pipeline:
+This feature helps developers anticipate issues and prevent failures before they impact the CI/CD pipeline:

 * **Build failure prediction**: ML-powered analysis of commit diffs and code patterns as they are made in order to predict test failures with sufficient accuracy, alerting developers before CI/CD execution, similar to a predictive GitHub Actions layer.